 Essay nominations from patients, caregivers, and peers will detail the compassion, expertise, and helpfulness a genetic counselor had for a patient or his or her family.

 After culling through hundreds of essays, Genome’s editorial team will choose three finalists.
-Finalists, the essayists, plus one guest each, will receive round-trip airfare and a two-night stay in Columbus, Ohio, where they will be honored at a reception on September 15 during the NSGC conference.
+Finalists, the essayists, plus one guest each, will receive round-trip airfare and a two-night stay in Atlanta, Georgia, where they will be honored at a reception during the NSGC conference in November 2018.
 The essays will be read aloud, and one genetic counselor will be awarded a special prize in recognition of his or her service to patients.

 The title of this award was inspired by the American Indian code talkers who served during World Wars I and II.
 These brave individuals communicated vital and often life-saving messages in their native languages, or special codes based on those languages, to the battle lines.
 Similarly, genetic counselors serve on the front lines of genomic medicine, delivering complex — and also potentially life-saving — information to patients and their families.
 They are experts in conveying the intricate and often nuanced results of genetic testing.
 Their skills profoundly impact pivotal healthcare decisions.
 With the Code Talker Award, we honor the award’s namesakes, as well as all genetic counselors who communicate with compassion and care.

-In 2016, we asked our readers to submit essays nominating their genetic counselors for the first ever Code Talker Award.
+We asked our readers to submit essays nominating their genetic counselors for the 2017 Code Talker Award.
 The essays we received made us laugh, cry, think, and certainly appreciate the hard work and commitment each nominated counselor put toward their patients.
 Identifying the top three was incredibly difficult, but the following genetic counselors stood out.